ErMiNik/BIKE_WEBAPP/readme.md

 ## How to run
 1. npm install (install all packages)
 2. create your .env file in root
+3. create postgres DB with .env params (for migrate setup)
-3. npm run migrate (init the DB)
+4. npm run migrate (migrate the DB)
-4. npm run start (start the server and client)
+5. npm run start (start the server and client)

 ## .env example
 DB_USER=